INF200 Advanced Programming

 Online discussion forum, assistance in the computer lab, tutoring during the programming project.

-Will be announced on Fronter ahead of the course start.
+Will be announced ahead of the course start.

-INF120 or comparable programming competence: You are able to independently solve exercises from the course book for INF120 (Langtangen, A Primer on Scientific Programming in Python, ch 1-6, 8).
+INF120 or INF121 or comparable programming competence: You are able to independently solve exercises from Langtangen, A Primer on Scientific Programming in Python, ch 1-6, 8.
 If you have programming competence in a different programming language, you should expect extra efforts to get into Python.

 You must have gotten mandatory programming exercises approved during the autumn parallel to be allowed to commence work on the programming project in the January block.
 Details will be given at the beginning of the course.